joeyahines/website/static/raw_rst/projects/website.rst

 Future Improvements
 -------------------
 As I continue to learn Rust, I plan to implement more features of RST into the raw file displays.
-Having clickable links or embedding images.
+For example, embedding images.
 I want to strike a balance between the aesthetic of a terminal and ease of use of a website.